-Capital Asset Management, LLC (CAM) is a Denver-based firm with a small staff of a handful of financial advisors who manage millions in client assets.
-The firm specializes in a combination of asset management and financial planning services, like retirement planning and investing.
-CAM works with individuals investors with and without a high net worth.
+Capital Asset Management (CAM) is a Denver-based firm with a small staff of a handful of financial advisors who manage millions in client assets.
+The firm, which specializes in asset management, works with individuals investors above and below the high net worth threshold.

 Some of Capital Asset Management’s employees have an opportunity to earn commissions from insurance sales.
 This makes the firm fee-based, as it receives income from both client fees and outside sources.
 This is different from a fee-only firm, which avoid conflicts of interest by only earning compensation from the fees that clients pay.